LeelaRamyaSri93/Build-With-Clarity/reflections/Weekly/WEEK 05.md

 Cloud concepts started to feel intuitive.
 I wasn’t just launching services I was thinking about lifecycle, access, and automation.

 **What I learned:**

-> "Each day’s log captured not just *what* I did, but *why* it mattered."
+- EC2 isn’t just a virtual machine—it’s a configurable environment.
+I practiced choosing instance types, setting up SSH access, and defining security groups with intention.
+- Lambda introduced me to serverless logic.
+I built functions, connected triggers, and saw how cloud-native workflows reduce infrastructure overhead.
+- S3 became more than storage.
+I hosted static sites, wrote bucket policies, and configured versioning and lifecycle rules to manage data over time.
+- IAM roles taught me how identity and access shape everything.
+I practiced assigning roles to EC2 and enabling MFA for secure operations.

-- My AWS notes evolved into mini playbooks: EC2 setup steps, Lambda triggers, S3 lifecycle configs.
+> My AWS notes evolved into mini playbooks: EC2 setup steps, Lambda triggers, S3 lifecycle configs.

 ---

 ## 🧩 What Changed
 - I started thinking in workflows how Linux scripts and AWS services can work together.
 - I realized that good documentation is a form of storytelling.
 It helps others (and future me) understand the journey, not just the destination.
+> "Each day’s log captured not just *what* I did, but *why* it mattered."